TRANSLATE -- A Monte Carlo Simulation of Electron Transport in Liquid Argon: Simulation Validation

 \subsection{Drift Velocity}

 The drift velocity is calculated by computing the average distance traveled by the simulated electrons in the drift direction $x$ over the total time for which the simulation is allowed to run.

 The electron drift velocity and diffusion in argon are benchmarked against datasets obtained from the collection of electron swarm parameters available on the \texttt{LxCat} database~\cite{bib:lxcat}.
 The drift velocity computed in the simulation is shown in figure~\ref{fig:driftvel}.
 The left panel shows the drift velocity in gas, while the right image shows the electron mobility in liquid (electron mobility is given by the drift velocity divided by the magnitude of the electric field).
 Both are shown as a function of the reduced electric field, computed as the electric field strength divided by the argon atom number density in units of Townsends ($1 \textrm{Td} = 10^{-21} \textrm{V}\times \textrm{m}^2$).
 The drift velocity is converted to units of $\textrm{m}^{-1} \textrm{s}^{-1}$ by multiplying by the gas density, to reflect the units of swarm parameters as described in the \texttt{LxCAT} database.
 Both gas and liquid show good agreement between the simulation and data, with the simulation tracking the kink in drift velocity expected in gas.
+This kink is a result of the change in the cross section at $\sim10$ eV, where the elastic cross section begins to decrease and inelastic processes become relevant.
 Over the span of three orders of magnitude in electric field strength, the simulation is tracking the collective behavior of electrons in gaseous argon in these two metrics within $\mathcal{O}$(20\%) for most calculated data points.